RealismusModding/realismusmodding.github.io/mods/seasons19/manual/modding/maps/objects.md

 If you want an object to be visible on a map when Seasons is not active, set it as visible in the Giants Editor.
 A good example is a BBQ.
 If you want to hide it, like a snowman, set it as invisible.

 There is one more issue, and that is collisions.
 Setting an object invisible does not disable its collision.
 This is by design.
-This issue will be fixed in the basegame once the mod hits consoles.
+The solution here is simple:
+- For objects that you want hidden when Seasons is not active:
+  - Add a new user attribute named `collisionMask` (integer)
+  - Put in the decimal collision mask value of the object (like 255 for 0xff)
+  - Then set the actual collision mask for the object in the attributes to 0.
+  - This causes the game to load with no collision, and then Seasons will turn on the collision when it is visible.
+- For objects that you want shown when Seasons is not active:
+  - No need to do anything special.

 ## Object types